 5. 2D and 3D elements

 This exhibition stand design by 4D looks great, but also contains lots of 2D and 3D elements that make it more akin to a luxury store or day out.
-This includes Persian tea counters, water features and seating, plus private meeting rooms, to add to the ambience.
+This includes Persian tea counters, water features, and seating, plus private meeting rooms, to add to the ambiance.

 Why it works: